 The programme is mainly classroom based and is run from our South Cerney campus.
 It is split into Part I and Part II with some distance learning between the two classroom sessions.
-This course replaces the City and Guilds Forensic Collision Investigation Course withdrawn by City and Guilds from 2013.
 This course can also be studied mainly by distance learning.

 The programme starts by revisiting the maths and physics necessary to understand the discipline before applying these principles to the techniques used in collision reconstruction.
 This is reinforced during practical sessions when students put these techniques into practice.

-Part I (4 weeks classroom) This part of the courses covers ENGS1003, Collision Fundamentals including maths, physics and reconstruction techniques.
+Part I (4 weeks classroom) This part of the programme covers ENGS1003, Collision Fundamentals including maths, physics and reconstruction techniques.
 Practical work includes learning how to skid test, identify marks and examine and record collision scenes.
 There is a short introduction to the statistics however most of statistics is studied by distance learning between the Part I and Part II course.

 Part II (2 weeks classroom) takes place just prior to DMU's final exam (the conclusion part of ENGS1003).
 The two weeks mainly comprises revision of the syllabus, examination technique and practice papers.

 This programme assumes that you have studied mathematics in the past attaining a GCSE pass or equivalent.

 We highly recommend that you sit Maths for CI's before attempting the UCPD.